 Fig. 2.
-Line drawings of the proximal side of Greenland halibut sagittae and a transverse section of the left sagittae (from Casselman and Slapkauskas this workshop).
+Line drawings of the proximal side of Greenland halibut sagittae and a transverse section of the left sagittae (from John Casselman and Rob Slapkauskas this workshop).

 Fig. 3.
-Lateral view the left sagittae clearly showing the concave shape and location of the peri-sulcular tuberosity on the proximal side (from Jacob Gregg this workshop).
+Lateral view of the left sagittae clearly showing the concave shape and location of the peri-sulcular tuberosity on the proximal side (from Jacob Gregg this workshop).